New U.S. sanctions a headache for companies linked to North Korean gold

 The United States imposed the sanctions to punish Pyongyang after it carried out nuclear and missile tests this year.
 The mining sector is a key part of North Korea's economy, which is already largely cut off from the rest of the world.
 Experts believe revenue from the sector helps underwrite North Korea's military expenditures.

-U.S. Securities and Exchange Commission (SEC) filings show 25 companies, including Pitney Bowes Inc (PBI.N), Winnebago Industries Inc (WGO.N) and Iridium Communications Inc (IRDM.O), disclosed in 2015 that their suppliers had used a gold smelter operated by North Korea's central bank.
+U.S. Securities and Exchange Commission (SEC) filings show 25 companies, including Pitney Bowes Inc, Winnebago Industries Inc and Iridium Communications Inc, disclosed in 2015 that their suppliers had used a gold smelter operated by North Korea's central bank.

 Gold is widely used in electronics, valued for its ability to conduct electricity efficiently.
 Reuters did not find links between firms and any other North Korea-sourced metals based on SEC filings.